 You and everyone you know will love them because they are everything a good cookie should be.
 Crisp, buttery edges and soft and chewy on the inside with the perfect amount of lemon.

 They are sweet, but not so sweet that you feel guilty eating a few at once.
 These cookies put all other cookies to shame.
-(Except my s'mores stuffed cookies cause, well, s'mores.)
+Except my s'mores stuffed cookies cause, well, s'mores.
+If you are looking for more amazing chewy sugar cookies and some of my other favorite cookie recipes, you need my cookbook, Cookie School!

 What you'll need

-Like the best cookies, you only need a few pantry staples to make these mouthwatering treats.
+Like the best cookie recipes, you only need a few pantry staples to make these mouthwatering treats.
 You probably already have all or most of the ingredients already.
 Let's review some of the key ingredients.

 - Butter - Unsalted butter is a must for these cookies.
 You cannot substitute the butter with alternatives such as margarine.
 For the best results, use softened butter left at room temperature.

 - Lemon - For the best lemon cookies, you need to use fresh lemons.
-The regular lemons you find at the stores is what you should use, but if you want to change things up slightly, you can try pink lemons or Meyer lemons.
+The regular lemons you find at the grocery store is what you should use, but if you want to change things up slightly, you can try pink lemons or Meyer lemons.
+Lemon extract can be used in addition to fresh lemon zest and juice to amp up the flavor even more, or as an emergency back up if you run out of lemons.

 - Vanilla - I like to add vanilla to my lemon cookies to add more depth to the flavor.
 You should use pure vanilla extract only.